Welcome to All Free Crafts

 approximately 2-1/4 cups water (distilled water is preferable)

 Place the rose petals in a saucepan and cover with the water.
-Simmer over low heat until water is reduced by half.
+Simmer over low heat until water is reduced by half and the rose petals have lost most of their colour.
 Let cool and strain out the petals.
 Store in sterile jar or bottle.

 Rose water, alone, makes a very gentle astringent facial toner.
 The addition of witch hazel and glycerine adds more astrigency and moisturizing qualities; use less glycerine if your skin is oily, more if your skin is dry.
 Combine ingredients and decant into a decorative bottle.